New Inn Needwood

 THE NEW INN was formally an 18th century Coaching Inn and farmhouse combined, Providing accommodation and nourishment for the weary travellers passing through what was once Needwood Forest.
 The B5017 was one of the main routes passing through the Forest heading due north up through Uttoxeter and Stafford.
 Records show that this was a Mail Coach stop along the route.

 The dis-forestation started happening around 1801. and took around 20 years to complete.
-Full a history click on the link below or visit the Needwood Forest Page
+For a full history click on the link below or visit the Needwood Forest Page

 Here’s an Old Photo of the New Inn from 1911.
 We believe it’s Alfred Macey the landlord and his 3 sons